Complexity of Triangular Representations of Algebraic Sets: Introduction

 where $\epsilon$ is some decreasing function of $m, d$ and $\epsilon$ is bounded by $5$ (for a more general statement, we refer to Section~\ref{sec:degrees}). \end{customthm}

 \begin{customthm}{}[Theorem \ref{thm:BoundComponents}] Let $F \subset k[x_1,\ldots,x_n]$ be a finite set of polynomials of degree at most $d$.
 Let $m$ be the maximum of codimension of prime components of $\sqrt{(F)} \subseteq k[x_1,\ldots,x_n]$.
-Then the number of squarefree regular chains in the output of Szanto's algorithm applied to $F$ is at most
+Then the number of squarefree regular chains in the output of Sz\'ant\'o's algorithm applied to $F$ is at most

 \end{customthm}